Lethal injection: Cruel and unusual

 Dennis McGuire was executed in Lucasville, Ohio, on January 17, 2014.
 According to reporters, McGuire's execution took more than 20 minutes, and he was gasping for air for 10–13 minutes after the drugs had been administered.
-It was the first use of a new drug combination which was introduced in Ohio after the European Union banned sodium thiopental exports.
+It was the first use of a new drug combination, which was introduced in Ohio after the European Union banned sodium thiopental exports.
 This reignited criticism of the conventional three-drug method.

 Clayton Lockett died of a heart attack during a failed execution attempt on April 29, 2014, at Oklahoma State Penitentiary in McAlester, Oklahoma.
 Lockett was administered an untested mixture of drugs that had not previously been used for executions in the U.S. He survived for 43 minutes before being pronounced dead.
 Lockett convulsed and spoke during the process and attempted to rise from the execution table 14 minutes into the procedure, despite having been declared unconscious.

 Lethal injection, by design, is outwardly ambiguous with respect to what can be seen by witnesses.
-The 8th amendment of the US constitution proscribes cruel punishment but only the punished can accurately gauge the experience of cruelty.
-In state-sanctioned executions, the inmate is unable to be a witness to their own execution, so it is up to the assembled witnesses to have the final say.
+The 8th amendment of the US constitution proscribes cruel punishment, but only the punished can accurately gauge the experience of cruelty.
+In state-sanctioned executions, the inmate is unable to be a witness to their execution, so it is up to the assembled witnesses to have the final say.
 Eyewitnesses to execution report very different observations, and these differences range from an opinion that the execution was painless to comments that the execution was highly problematic.
-Post mortem examinations of inmates executed by lethal injection have revealed a common finding of heavily congested lungs consistent with pulmonary edema.
+Postmortem examinations of inmates executed by lethal injection have revealed a common finding of heavily congested lungs consistent with pulmonary edema.
 The occurrence of pulmonary edema found at autopsy raises the question about the actual cruelty of lethal injection.
-If pulmonary edema occurs as a consequence of lethal injection, the experience of death may be more akin to drowning than simply the painless death described by lethal injection proponents.
-Pulmonary edema can only occur if the inmate has heart function and cannot occur after death.
+If pulmonary edema occurs because of lethal injection, the experience of death may be more akin to drowning than simply the painless death described by lethal injection proponents.
+Pulmonary edema can only occur if the inmate has heart function; it cannot occur after death.

-European Union export ban
+UK and European Union export ban

 Due to its use for executions in the US, the UK introduced a ban on the export of sodium thiopental in December 2010, after it was established that no European supplies to the US were being used for any other purpose.
-The restrictions were based on "the European Union Torture Regulation (including licensing of drugs used in execution by lethal injection)".
-From December 21, 2011, the European Union extended trade restrictions to prevent the export of certain medicinal products for capital punishment, stating, "The Union disapproves of capital punishment in all circumstances and works towards its universal abolition".
+The restrictions were based on "the European Union Torture Regulation (including licensing of drugs used in execution by lethal injection)."
+From December 21, 2011, the European Union extended trade restrictions to prevent the export of certain medicinal products for capital punishment, stating, "The Union disapproves of capital punishment in all circumstances and works towards its universal abolition."